McLean Hospital 115 Mill Street Belmont, MA 02478

 The Centers for Disease Control and Prevention reported that in 2015 drug overdose death rates increased for all age groups, with the greatest percentage increase among adults aged 55–64.
 In 2015, 21 states had age-adjusted drug overdose rates that were statistically higher than the national rate, with New Hampshire, Massachusetts, and Maine among states with the highest rates.

 Having opened its first specialized alcohol and drug treatment service in the mid-1970s, McLean has continued to expand its substance use treatment and research programs to meet the needs of its patients and their families.
-Today, McLean’s Division of Alcohol and Drug Abuse is among the hospital’s largest and most in-demand service lines, according to Roger D. Weiss, MD, the current division chief.
+Today, McLean’s Substance Use Disorder Division is among the hospital’s largest and most in-demand service lines, according to Roger D. Weiss, MD, the current division chief.

 Currently, approximately 40 percent of the 135 patients admitted monthly for detoxification and stabilization at McLean have a current opioid use disorder.
 Approximately 25-30 percent of these adults are women, and 65 percent have had a previous substance-related hospitalization.
 The division also enrolls approximately 120 patients with opioid use disorder per year to its ambulatory clinic.
 Medical therapies generally take two forms.
 Antagonist treatment, such as extended-release naltrexone, works by blocking the effects of opiates.
 Agonist treatment, most commonly buprenorphine, replaces the shorter-acting opiate the patient is addicted to with a longer-acting, less-addictive opiate that reduces craving and enables patients to function effectively.
 Long-acting methadone is another form of agonist treatment.